-TMA’s concerns stemmed from a Jan.
-19 policy statement by BCBSTX indicating it would no longer pay for incident-to claims “with the SA modifier,” and instead encouraging board-certified physician assistants (PAs) and nurse practitioners to contract and get credentialed with the health plan so they could bill for their services under their own National Provider Identifier (NPI) number.
+TMA’s concerns stemmed from a policy statement BCBSTX issued in January 2021 indicating it would no longer pay for incident-to claims “with the SA modifier,” and instead encouraging board-certified physician assistants (PAs) and nurse practitioners to contract and get credentialed with the health plan so they could bill for their services under their own National Provider Identifier (NPI) number.

 TMA had raised concerns with BCBSTX that the policy change effectively would end the long-standing practice of incident-to billing and result in a 15% payment cut to physician practices.
 Payments for claims billed using an NPP’s NPI number are typically 85% of the physician’s rate.

-In a May 12 policy update, BCBSTX said the change “has not been implemented and there are currently no plans for future implementation of this edit.”
+In a policy update issued in May 2021, BCBSTX said the change “has not been implemented and there are currently no plans for future implementation of this edit.”

 The insurer also explained that the “SA modifier” for incident-to billing should be used in the following ways: